-Nicoleta Raportaru (NR): At IBM, Talent Transformation Services cover everything from HR Transformation, digital change to delivering exceptional employee experiences enabled by technologies that transform HR functions.
-We help enterprises become inherently humanized throughout their digital transformation – delivering intentional experiences, data-driven insights, impactful recruiting, and adaptive skilling capabilities.
-This is an area I am deeply passionate about as it positions the employees at the heart of everything we do…it’s about every organisation’s biggest asset; its people.
+Nicoleta Raportaru (NR): At IBM, the Talent Transformation Services cover everything from HR Transformation, digital change to delivering exceptional employee experiences enabled by technologies that transform the HR functions.
+We help enterprises become inherently humanized throughout their digital transformation –delivering intentional experiences, data-driven insights, impactful recruiting, and adaptive skilling capabilities.
+This is an area I am deeply passionate about as it positions the employees at the heart of everything we do…it’s about every organisation’s biggest asset -its people.

 WR: You are the 2021 recipient of Women In Technology’s Excellence Award for ‘Role Model of the Year’, in your opinion how important are role models to making the tech industry more inclusive?

-NR: Diversity was something that companies talked about for decades, but only in the last 5 years (maybe 10 years for the more progressive companies out there) have we seen constructive action that drove more diverse environments.
-The reality is that representation matters.
-Having role models that look like you, act like you and have similar worries, concerns or thoughts enables those around to speak up, to be more confident and to be themselves.
+NR: Diversity was something that companies talked about for decades, but only in the last 5 years (maybe 10 years for the most progressive companies out there) we saw constructive actions that drove more diverse environments.
+Reality is, that representation matters.
+Having role models that look like you, act like and have similar worries, concerns or thoughts enables those around to speak up, to be more confident and to be themselves.

-The tech industry has been dominated by men…It took decades for women to take on leadership positions, mainly because it took decades for them to prepare and have the same opportunities that men have.
-We are still on that journey, and it will take time, lots of education, energy, and passion to change some of the biases that exist.
+Tech industry, through its nature, has been dominated by men…It took decades for women to take on leadership positions, mainly because it took decades for them to prepare and have the same opportunities that men have.
+We are still on that journey, and it will take time, lots of education, energy, and passion to change some of the biases that are out there.
 And that’s where role models play a vital role…to prove that everything is possible.

 WR: What are your top tips for others who are looking to become a role model in this space?

-To become a role model, find your passion, the things you care about; believe that whatever you put your mind to, you will succeed.
+To become a role model, find your passion, the things you care about; believe that whatever you put your mind in, you will succeed.
 You will become a role model not because you want to become one, but because the people around will feel the impact you are having through the work you are doing.
-It’s about self-believe and not giving up, despite the challenges you encounter.
+Is about self-believe and about not giving up, despite the challenges you encounter.

 WR: As a coach and mentor, what advice would you give for finding a mentor?